angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/05-interaction.md

 you are weak to :card[Fireblast] once the Doomsday resolves as soon as you give up priority and likewise from seven life or less you are at risk of dying to :card[Lightning Bolt].
-You also have to be mindful of when you can incorporate the use cyclers that cost life, fetchlands or even :card[Force of Will].
+You also have to be mindful of when you can incorporate the use of cyclers that cost life, fetchlands or even :card[Force of Will].
 Note that if you cast Doomsday when on one life you will immediately lose due to the rounding up clause of the life loss.